CONTEXTO: MOBILE APP

 Problem: Intermediate to advanced level foreign language learners have few chances to practice outside of a classroom or immersive experience.

-How might we make a learning experience that helps intermediate and advanced language learners feel more confident in achieving fluency?
+How might we make a realistic learning experience that helps intermediate to advanced language learners feel more confident in achieving fluency?

 EMPATHY STAGE